-At the very least, you’ll need a computer, an Internet connection, and content (like music or pre-recorded talk shows).
-If you’re planning on broadcasting sports shows, talk radio, or interjecting comments between music, it helps to have a good microphone and a digital recording program, like Audacity.
+At the very least, you’ll need a computer, an internet connection, and content (like music or pre-recorded talk shows).
+If you’re planning on broadcasting sports shows, talk radio, or interjecting comments between music, it helps to have a good microphone and recording and editing software.

 With the above gear in place, it’s time to focus on finding a service provider.
-A stream hosting provider will give you a platform to upload your automated playlists and/or broadcast your content live using an encoder, such as Altacast.
+A stream hosting provider will give you a platform to upload your content and/or broadcast your content live using an encoder.

-- Monetization with ads – Did you know you could lower your bill with your provider from commercial ads playing on your station?
+- Monetization with Ads – Did you know that you could lower your bill with your provider by allowing ads on your station?
 If you’d prefer to have no ads, or even bring your own ads, you’ll need to find a provider who can accommodate that.

 - Licensing – Depending on the type of content you’re broadcasting (music, talk, sports, etc.), you may need a license to cover copyrighted materials.

 - Distribution – How will your station’s great content get noticed?
 Do you want to promote the station yourself, or would you benefit from the service provider pushing your content out to appropriate audiences?

 Live365’s goal is to make internet radio as easy as possible for broadcasters like you.
 We handle monetization, distribution, and licensing, and have broadcaster plans to meet all kinds of needs.
 Questions?
 Email firstname.lastname@example.org.

 Start your station today with Live365's 7-day FREE trial!